ankithbjoseph/TeamAA_DAP_JAN2024/report/conference.typ

 The study employs a structured Knowledge Discovery in Databases (KDD) lifecycle, ensuring a systematic approach from data gathering to knowledge extraction.
 The refined KDD lifecycle, as depicted in the updated @a, consists of the following stages:

 A. Data Selection:
 The initial stage involves selecting the appropriate datasets.
-Pedestrian footfall data is collated from historical records in CSV format, while real-time weather and air quality data are extracted via APIs from openmeteo.
-This bifurcated approach allows for the integration of comprehensive data types - historical and real-time.
+Pedestrian footfall data is collated from historical records in CSV format, while historical weather and air quality data are extracted via APIs from openmeteo.
+This bifurcated approach allows for the integration of comprehensive data types - historical.

 B. Storage and Preprocessing/Transformation:
-Upon collection, the data is stored and processed.
-MongoDB, a NoSQL database, is utilized for its efficiency in handling large volumes of unstructured or semi-structured data.
+Upon collection, the data is stored in MongoDB, a NoSQL database which is utilized for its efficiency in handling large volumes of unstructured or semi-structured data.
 Python scripts are then employed for preprocessing and transformation tasks, cleaning the data and converting it into a unified format conducive to analysis.

 C. Storage and Visualizations:
 Post-transformation, the data is loaded into a PostgreSQL database, an SQL database renowned for its robust data warehousing and complex querying capabilities.
 This transition marks a shift towards more intensive data analysis and the subsequent creation of visualizations.